tevelee/AdventOfCode/Sources/2021/Tasks/AoC_2021_Day14_part1.md

 ## --- Day 14: Extended Polymerization ---
 The incredible pressures at this depth are starting to put a strain on your submarine.
-The submarine has [polymerization](https://en.wikipedia.org/wiki/Polymerization equipment that would produce suitable materials to reinforce the submarine, and the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.
+The submarine has [polymerization](https://en.wikipedia.org/wiki/Polymerization) equipment that would produce suitable materials to reinforce the submarine, and the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.

-The submarine manual contains instructions for finding the optimal polymer formula; specifically, it offers a **polymer template** and a list of **pair insertion** rules (your puzzle input).
+The submarine manual contains instructions<!--- HO

+HO -> OH --> for finding the optimal polymer formula; specifically, it offers a **polymer template** and a list of **pair insertion** rules (your puzzle input).
 You just need to work out what polymer would result after repeating the pair insertion process a few times.

 For example:

 ```
 NNCB